openedx/docs.openedx.org/source/educators/migration_wip/8_course_components/Section_partial_credit.rst

 * The **AnswerValue** in the :ref:`Student_Answer_Distribution` report is **1**, for correct.

-* The edX Insights performance index count the answer as correct.

 Course teams can see that a learner received partial credit for a problem in the learner's submission history.
 The submission history shows the score that the learner received out of the total available score, and the value in the